LiMinggang/madedit-mod/README.txt

 New: Hope MadEdit-Mod could load more open files history than 9 #179
 New: Redesign of Search Results view----Hope to add search key words or expression on the result tree title on the left of the file path #137
 New: Save LineSpacing, Line Wrap Mode and Edit Mode for opened files #186
+New: Enable config fix width mode in global config #184
 Fix: Recorded script(caret pos for inputting) would be wrong if user moved the caret #183
 Fix: The caret can't lock the y position when use word wrap function #178
 Fix: Change Mpython API WholeLineSelection to SelectWholeLine